Single-photon-added coherent state based postselected weak measurement: Introduction

 A coherent state is a convenient choice due to its semi-classical nature.
 However, in Ref. \citep{PhysRevA.106.022619} demonstrated that higher WVA-QFI compared to conventional measurements is achieved only in the regime of stronger measurement strength.
 This result raises the question of whether it is possible to achieve a similar advantage using a coherent state in regimes of weaker interaction strength.
 In the context of weak measurements, we may consider measurement interaction Hamiltonians of the von Neumann type $g\hat{A}\otimes\hat{P}$ or $g\hat{A}\otimes\hat{X}$ where $\hat{A}$ represents the observable of the measured system, and $\hat{P}$ and $\hat{X}$ denote the canonical momentum and position operators of the meter, respectively.
 These operators satisfy the canonical commutation relation $[\hat{X},\hat{P}]=i$.

 In recent studies \citep{RevModPhys.82.1155,PhysRevLett.114.210801,PhysRevA.99.022114,PhysRevA.106.022619}, quantum measurement based on photon-number interactions of the type $g\hat{A}\otimes\hat{n}$ has been considered.
-Given the canonical commutation relation between the photon-number operator $\hat{n}=\hat{a}^{\dagger}\hat{a}$ and the phase operator $\hat{\varphi}$, i.e., $[\hat{n},\hat{\varphi}]=i$, it is natural to consider whether a weak measurement proposal for interactions of the type $g\hat{A}\otimes\hat{n}$, analogous to the original concept introduced by Aharonov and collaborators, can be formulated.
+Here, $\hat{n}=\hat{a}^{\dagger}\hat{a}$ is denotes the photon-number operator and its canonically conjugate pair called ``phase operator''.
+Even though there have no well-defined phase operator, Paul Dirac firstly postulated a phenomenological uncertainty relation for the electromagnetic field phase and photon number, $\Delta n\Delta\varphi\geq\frac{1}{2}$.
+Hence, similar to the position and momentum operators, the photon-number operator $\hat{n}=\hat{a}^{\dagger}\hat{a}$ and phase operator $\hat{\varphi}$ obey the the canonical commutation relation $[\hat{n},\hat{\varphi}]=i$ \citep{PhysRevA.39.1665,Barnett01011989,RN15}.
+Nevertheless, it is natural to consider whether a weak measurement proposal for the interaction of the type $g\hat{A}\otimes\hat{n}$, analogous to the original concept introduced by Aharonov et al., can be formulated.

 To address the first question, one can consider nonclassical meter states, as they can potentially enhance the precision of parameter estimation.
 Our answer to the second question is affirmative.

 To investigate the above two problems, we choose the single-photon-added coherent state (SPACS) as a meter.
 The SPACS is defined as $(1+\vert\alpha\vert^{2})^{-\frac{1}{2}}\hat{a}^{\dagger}\vert\alpha\rangle$, where $\hat{a}^{\dagger}$ is the photon creation operator and $\vert\alpha\rangle$ denotes a coherent state.
 The motivation for choosing SPACS as a meter is twofold: (i) although SPACS differs from the coherent state by only a single photon, its photon statistics differ significantly, exhibiting nonclassical behavior for small $\vert\alpha\vert$; and (ii) results obtained with SPACS smoothly reduce to the coherent-state results in the limit $\vert\alpha\vert\gg1$.